top of page

 Membership Requirements

-Next 100 Colorado members are individuals or organizations who meet the following criteria:
+The Next 100 Colorado Members are those who meet the following criteria for either individuals or organizations:

-• Represent and/or prioritize people of color communities in their work, are visible in people of color communities, and reflect racial diversity among staff, board, and volunteers (as applicable).
+1. Represent and prioritize people of color communities in their work, are visible in people of color communities, and reflect racial diversity among staff, board, and volunteers (as applicable).

 Member Application Process